Macrometacorp/docs/docs/search/search-examples/search-patterns/range-queries.md

     }
 ```

-Range search queries can be further augmented by using the standard comparison operators to search for values below and above a range.
-For example, one could specify a range query to collect all the reviews having ratings less than or equal to 2, greater than 4, and not equals to 1 as follows.
+You can also make the query more complex.
+This example returns all reviews with ratings less than or equal to 2, greater than 4, but not equal to 1:

 ```sql
 FOR review IN sample_view